share-ready video preset

 What happens to the file

-• The route checks decode and recording conditions separately because browser video support is not one simple yes-or-no switch.
+• The page checks decode and recording conditions separately because browser video support is not one simple yes-or-no switch.

 • Video files stay local for preview, metadata inspection, and still-frame capture.